 Speaking of the taste and texture, the final dish will have only slight differences when substituting endive for escarole and vice-versa.
 However, in terms of appearance, one will easily differentiate between the two looking at the served dish.

-Many people often find themselves confused when it comes to classifying escarole as an endive or a lettuce.
+Many people often find themselves confused when it comes to classifying escarole as endive or lettuce.
 But taking a look at the above study, we can say that technically, escarole is a flat-leafed variety of endive.

 Both the leafy greens share so many similarities yet many differences that make them unique in their own ways.